The first pictures of the Northern Lights

 While the northern lights are popular and well-known to most people, a man named Sophus Peter Tromholt is not as renowned.
 Did you know that Sophus was the first human in the world to photograph the aurora borealis?
 Or that he tried to turn them off and on?

 Sophus Peter Tromholt was born in Denmark in 1851.
 Aside from being an amateur photographer, Sophus was a school teacher and astrophysicist, and thanks to his northern lights studies in the 19th century, modern science knows much more about the aurora borealis today.
 Sophus did not have a long life (died in 1896), but throughout his life, he studied and examined the northern lights in countries such as Norway, Finland, as well as Reykjavík, Iceland.
-Between the years 1882-1883, he established scientific northern lights center in Kautokeino - a municipality in the Troms og Finnmark county in Norway.
+Between the years 1882-1883, he established the scientific northern lights center in Kautokeino - a municipality in the Troms og Finnmark county in Norway.

 Sophus Tromholt by Wilhelm Hølbeling in 1880, colored by @colouryourpast